harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 obj.setOutPutPass()
 ```

-4. you can chech whether the string an be decrypted or not
+4. you can chech whether the string can be decrypted or not

 ```python
 obj.canDecrypt()